-The common enterprise prong of the Howey test is where it gets minutely more difficult.
+The common enterprise prong of the Howey test is where the ambiguity increases.
 The Second Circuit has stated that this prong is satisfied where “shares in the enterprise are evidenced by formal certificates or by nominal interests in the physical assets employed by the enterprise.”

 Is a token or an amount of cryptocurrency a nominal interest in an enterprise?
 It is generally safe to say that a cryptocurrency, that is not a stablecoin or another collateralized coin, holds no interest in physical assets.